Signaling of the New York City Subway: Block signaling

 The New York City Subway system has, for the most part, used block signaling since its 1904 opening.
 As of May 2014, the system consists of about 14,850 signal blocks, 3,538 mainline switches, 183 major track junctions, 10,104 automatic train stops, and 339,191 signal relays.
+Fixed-block signals are used on about 85% of the subway system As of 2025.
 Trains used to be controlled by signal towers at interlockings, but this was eventually phased out in favor of master towers.
 Eventually, these master towers were replaced by a single rail control center: the New York City Transit Power Control Center in Midtown Manhattan.

 These signals work by preventing trains from entering a "block" occupied by another train.
 Typically, the blocks are 1000 ft long, although some highly used lines, such as the IRT Lexington Avenue Line, use shorter blocks.
 Insulators divide the track segments into blocks.
 The two traveling rails form a track circuit, as they conduct electric current.
 If the track circuit is open and electricity cannot travel between the rails, the signal will light up as green, as it is unoccupied by a train.
 When a train enters the block, the metal wheels close the circuit on the rails, and the signal turns red, marking the block as occupied.
 The train's maximum speed will depend on how many blocks are open in front of it.
 However, the signals do not register the trains' speed, nor do they register where in the block the train is located.
 If a train passes a red signal, the train stop automatically engages and activates the brakes.

 The New York City Subway generally distinguishes its current signals between automatic signals, which are solely controlled by train movements; approach signals, which can be forced to display a stop aspect by the interlocking tower; home signals, whose route is set by the interlocking tower; and additional signals (such as call-on, dwarf, marker, sign, repeater and time signals).

 Common automatic and approach signals consist of one signal head showing one of the following signal aspects: